roxavinante/datasciencecoursera/Getting_and_Cleaning_Data_Project/CodeBook.md

 For more information about this dataset contact: activityrecognition@smartlab.ws

+<h3>R script called run_analysis.R does the following.</h3>

+1. Merges the training and the test sets to create one data set.
+1. Extracts only the measurements on the mean and standard deviation for each measurement.
+1. Uses descriptive activity names to name the activities in the data set
+1. Appropriately labels the data set with descriptive variable names.
+1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+*For more details on how these steps were implemented, please check out README.md file.*

 <h3>License:</h3>

 Use of this dataset in publications must be acknowledged by referencing the following publication